 One advantage you get with Angie’s List is that your business won’t be delisted if you receive a higher volume of contacts, like you would experience with Thumbtack.

 Once you reach the lead contact volume you pay for, Thumbtack delists your business.

 Rank and visibility depend largely on the number of positive reviews you get from customers on Angie’s List.
 Plus, you can pay extra to advertise for your industry and city.

 Stuck between choosing Angie’s List or Home Advisor?
 Take a look at our comparison between the two to see which will work best for you.

 Concluding thoughts on Thumbtack

-Overall, Thumbtack seems to be able to work for the right contractors and it’s worth exploring.
+Overall, Thumbtack works for some contractors, but not all.
 If you have the time to put in to make a profile, respond to leads, and review competitor information, you may be able to succeed on Thumbtack.